-Installing updates using the command line from the Terminal is done by using the apt update and upgrade command.
+Installing updates using the command line from the Terminal is done by using the apt update and upgrade commands.
 For those who aren’t aware of it, check the step-by-step tutorial we published earlier.

-The apt update and upgrade command install all the updates including the software updates and the official security updates.
-In case you only want to install just the security updates and not all the application updates, you can do that too.
+The apt update and upgrade command installs all the updates, including the software updates and the official security updates.
+If you only want to install just the security updates and not all the application updates, you can do that too.
 Here is how:

 Installing just the security updates in Ubuntu and derivatives